 Known for his iconic roles in the “Rocky” and “Rambo” franchises, Sylvester Stallone is one of the most recognized and richest action stars of all time.
 With more than 80 acting credits under his belt, his body of work stretches across five decades.

-On July 6 Stallone turns 72, but he isn’t considering retirement yet.
+Stallone is 72, but he isn’t considering retirement yet.
 The action star is set to appear in eight major motion pictures between now and 2019.
 Whether he’s acting or directing, the checks keep rolling in, bringing Stallone’s net worth to $400 million.
 Take a look back at some of the iconic roles of Stallone’s career and how he became one of the richest actors in the world.

 Click through to see 30 celebrities who are richer than you think.